optittm/bugprediction/docs/advanced_configuration.md

 #### The `[]` Operator

-The `[]` operator is used to specify a range of versions, excluding both endpoints.
+The `[]` operator is used to specify a range of versions, including both versions.
 For example, if the configuration is:

 ```json
 {